How much can I expect to receive for my solar?

 See more information about how we value solar energy exports.

-However, beyond 2022-23, we expect additional solar capacity would put downward pressure on wholesale prices.
+In the future, we expect additional solar capacity would put downward pressure on wholesale prices during the day when solar is exporting to the grid.